 Waveform analysis will analyze the interference signal in the circuit

-Wide output voltage and output frequency ranges allow the GFL-1000 Ground Fault Locator to meet the needs of your electronic equipment
+Wide output voltage range allows the GFL-1000 to meet the needs of your electronic equipment

 Why should you measure battery ground faults?
 Battery ground faults are often times difficult to locate and create costly and catastrophic consequences if they remain undetected.
 The entire battery system will be compromised and subject itself to overheating, thermal runaway, and reduced battery capacity while creating a hazardous work environment.